prometheus-community/windows_exporter/README.md

 | `REMOVE`             | Disables features within the windows_exporter installer.
 Supported values: `FirewallException`                                                                                     |
 | `APPLICATIONFOLDER`  | Directory to install windows_exporter.
 Defaults to `C:\Program Files\windows_exporter`                                                                                             |

+> [!NOTE]
+> The installer properties are always preferred over the values defined in the config file.
+If you prefer to configure via the config file, avoid using any of the properties listed above.

 Parameters are sent to the installer via `msiexec`.
 On PowerShell, the `--%` should be passed before defining properties.